fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 ### Using nuget in MonoDevelop and Xamarin Studio

-You can add NuGet support to these IDEs.
+You can add NuGet support to these IDEs if not already present.
 See [NuGet for MonoDevelop and Xamarin Studio](https://github.com/mrward/monodevelop-nuget-addin#nuget-addin-for-monodevelop-and-xamarin-studio).

 ### Making nuget packages